nadpierre/bird-classification-project/README.md

 ## Model

 The model used is a pretrained [Vision Transformer (ViT) from Google](https://huggingface.co/google/vit-base-patch16-224).

-## Results

-- Initial accuracy: 75%
-- After fine-tuning: 90%
+It has been fine-tuned with the dataset.
+After training, the model reached an 100% accuracy.